I can’t believe it. Steph. Died in a car accident today. Near Frankfort.

-He always kept The Pines – their big old house in Harrismith and ran it as a B&B. He wanted to start a museum and had bought and restored his Dad’s big old Dodge and his Mom’s old Karmann Ghia.
+He always kept The Pines – or Shady Pines – their big old house in Harrismith and ran it as a B&B. He wanted to start a museum and had bought and restored his Dad’s big old Dodge and his Mom’s old Karmann Ghia.

 Next month Steph was going to take another exchange student from my year who they hosted to his game farm – Greg Seibert’s first visit back to SA since 1972.
 We’ll have to fill in that part of his itinerary.

-His year had their 45th matric reunion last week (older sister Barbara was in his class and was involved in organising it) outside Swinburne.
+His year had their 45th matric reunion last week.
+Older sister Barbara was in his class and was involved in organising it.
 But Steph didn’t go.
 Getting together with the hele klas wasn’t his style.
 A few beers with the boys would have done it.
 Although: For their 40th reunion he and Pierre organised, hosted and paid for the whole thing.
 Wouldn’t take any money from the rest of the class!
 Generous.
 His funeral was organised by his brother JP, his kids and his wife and ex-wife just as he’d have wanted it.
 All his workers invited, all his friends and more.
 LOTS of food and drink and lasting the whole day.
 At The Pines.

 Now he’s gone.
 Well, none of us would have predicted Steph dying of old age in bed, that’s for sure.
 But this soon?
 No, no, no!

 Our last reunion was in 1996 when Larry visited from Ohio:

 *I told you how we stood innocently in assembly while the headmaster promised threateningly that he would catch the blighters who had left tyre-mark donuts on the netball courts – “Ons sal hulle vang!” – and we thought “No you won’t”.